Hepatitis B is a type of virus that can infect the liver.

 There is currently no specific treatment for acute hepatitis B, other than using painkillers to relieve symptoms.

-Chronic hepatitis B can be treated using a combination of antiviral medications designed to slow the spread of the virus and prevent damage to the liver.
+Treatment for chronic hepatitis B depends on how badly your liver is affected.
+It can be treated using medications designed to slow the production of the virus and prevent damage to the liver.

 Read more about the treatment of hepatitis B.

-There is a vaccine that is thought to be 95% effective in preventing hepatitis B. Due to the relative rarity of hepatitis B in England, the vaccine is not given as part of the routine childhood vaccination schedule.
+There is a vaccine thought to be 95% effective in preventing hepatitis B. Because of the relative rarity of hepatitis B in England, the vaccine is not given as part of the routine childhood vaccination schedule.

 Vaccination would usually only be recommended for people in high-risk groups, such as: